 At the Tharashk enclave on the other side of the district, Lestok and Kayde had indeed beaten the patrol to the punch…and the gnome had an idea.
-He made his way into the main building and declared to the half-orc clerk that he had come to file a complaint for the arrest of an innocent companion – a very important contractor of Morgrave University!
+He entered the main building and declared to the half-orc clerk that he had come to file a complaint for the arrest of an innocent companion – a very important contractor of Morgrave University.
 As he began to fill out a form under the half-orc’s surly eye, the patrol returned with Jak and Aruget.
 Making their way past the desk, the two were stripped of their belongings before being placed in two small cells with a stone wall separating them.
 As the female orc who had taken the speaking stone from Lestok began filling out paperwork of her own, Jak noticed that she wasn’t doing it very quickly, and kept taking sidelong glances at him.
 Aruget called to her to ask how long they’d be held, to which she replied that his sentence would be up to her captain for obstructing House business, but that Jak would be there a while.
 Then she reached into her desk and pulled something out, speaking in a low voice as her eyes narrowed.
 She looked directly at Jak this time, came to the cell bars, and held out the speaking stone.
 Refusing to take it, Jak accused her of entrapment, to which told him that someone on the other end wanted to speak with him, and that the gnome had wanted him to have it.
 Correctly identifying it as a touch-activated speaking stone, she kept a firm grip on it while Jak cautiously placed his hand on it through the bars of the door and heard an all too familiar voice.